The author is a guitarist and bassist with over 35 years of experience as a musician.

 Fender Rumble 15 v3

 This review takes a look at the Fender Rumble 15 v3.
-It's a little bass amp that sounds bigger that it should, and it's the perfect practice amp for newbies and veterans alike.
-The Rumble Series from Fender has been seriously redesigned for 2014, with a slick new look and brand new features.
+It's a little bass amp that sounds bigger than it should, and it's the perfect practice amp for newbies and veterans alike.

 The result is a thin sound, and often a speaker and cabinet that sound like they’re ready to disintegrate.